DSharpPlus/DSharpPlus/docs/articles/analyzers/core.md

 }
 ```

-## Design warning DSP0006
+### Design warning DSP0006

-Use `ModifyAsync` instead of `AddOverwriteAsync`.
+Use `ModifyAsync` instead of multiple calls to `AddOverwriteAsync`.

-The analyzer detected that multiple `AddOverwriteAsync` calls are happening in the same method body.
-This will/can cause multiple requests to happen on the same channel.
-Instead, prefer using `ModifyAsync` to minimize this to a single request.
+Multiple calls to `AddOverwriteAsync` on the same channel can cause multiple requests to happen on the same channel.
+Instead, prefer using `ModifyAsync` with the aggregated overwrites to minimize this to a single request.

 The following sample will generate DSP0006: